avatar-lavventura/HelloWorld/README.md

 -----------

-You can just drag files into the github page after you commit README.md file. https://help.github.com/articles/adding-a-file-to-a-repository/
+You could just drag files into the github page. https://help.github.com/articles/adding-a-file-to-a-repository/

-If you like to commit through console:
+If you like to commit through console please do:

 ```
 mkdir homework && cd homework